Salesforce for Small Businesses

 - We developed customer marketing campaigns so we could target value-added communications to our prospects and clients and keep track of the results.

-The platform allowed our entire 5P team the ability to drive business growth without being salespeople.
-It put in a cadence for us to nurture contacts, leads, and opportunities no matter what role you play at 5P.
+The platform allows our entire 5P team the ability to drive business growth without being salespeople.
+It put in a cadence for us to nurture contacts, leads, and opportunities no matter the role at 5P.

-In a small business, people fill multiple roles.
-Our entire operational and delivery team is now focused on growing our business the same way.
-There is a sense of ownership and transparency across the entire team resulting in growing together instead of spending hours looking in our email where we left off with prospecting clients.
+Like most small businesses, our people fill multiple roles.
+At 5P, our entire operational and delivery team is now focused on growing our business the same way.
+There is a sense of ownership and transparency across the entire team resulting in growing together instead of losing hours searching through emails and chats to determine where we left off with prospecting clients.